 This lesson isn’t about emphasizing patience, it is about understanding how patience actually creates financial wealth in the market.
 Unlike day trading which is not much more than gambling, value investing is about earning good returns on one’s investment.
-The decision models built will never create instantaneous wealth, they are simply design to take advantage of a good portion of the market price extremes that stocks experience.
+The decision models built will never create instantaneous wealth, they are simply designed to take advantage of a good portion of the market price extremes that stocks experience.
 The first part of this lesson introduces the reader to certain terms used with cycles.
 It explores cycles with two areas of nature, sound and ocean waves.
 The next part of this lesson explains how the market as a whole experiences ups and downs just like wave patterns.
 These cycles, just like sound and ocean waves have a reasonable correlation to predictability.
 The next section takes this cycling effect into the industry level of the market.
 What is commonly called the ‘Pool’ of investments with value investing.
 This cycling of value continues into the respective investments.
 These first four sections introduce the overall concept of cycling with stock prices.

 With the concept of cycling, this lesson then introduces how a value investor captures maximum return on an investment by smartly setting the respective buy and sell points.
 There are some drawbacks to this concept, if the cycle is extended, the overall return on the investment decreases.
 This is covered in the fifth section below.
 What is really important to remember is that even though there may be an extended cycle period, it doesn’t mean the value investor lost money; it just simply means the overall return on the investment fund will be less than anticipated.
-Thus, in some years, your fund may experience only 10% overall growth whereas in some other years, it may experience 35 to 40% growth.
+Thus, in some years, your fund may experience only 10% to 15% overall growth whereas in some other years, it may experience 40 to 45% growth.
 The key is the long-term approach to value investing.
 What accumulates wealth is patience, a lifetime of patience.

 Wave patterns are common in both audio and ocean surface movement.
 A standard visual of an audio wave looks like this: